Generalized unitarity method for unstable particles: Loop amplitudes and the unitarity method

 \section{Loop amplitudes and the unitarity method}

 We are going to use tree-level amplitudes to reconstruct loop-level amplitudes.
-This is the so-called generalized unitarity method, a technique that we will now briefly describe~\cite{Bern:11,Ellis:12,Frellesvig:Thesis,Brandhuber:05,Britto:11,Carrasco:11}~\footnote{For a much more extensive body of research on the unitarity method, please check references within~\cite{Bern:11,Ellis:12,Frellesvig:Thesis,Brandhuber:05,Britto:11,Carrasco:11}. }.
+This is the so-called generalized unitarity method, a technique that we will now briefly describe{~\cite{Bern:1994zx,Bern:1994cg,Bern:1996je,Bern:2004ky,Britto:2008vq,Bern:11,Ellis:12,Frellesvig:Thesis,Brandhuber:05,Britto:11,Carrasco:11}}~\footnote{For a much more extensive body of research on the unitarity method, please check references within~\cite{Bern:11,Ellis:12,Frellesvig:Thesis,Brandhuber:05,Britto:11,Carrasco:11}. }.

 The knowledge of tree amplitudes can be used to seek information about loop integrands.
 The action of taking loop propagators on-shell is known as a unitarity cut.
 It comes from the unitarity constraint of the S-matrix, which is a statement on the generalized optical theorem.
-That is, for an arbitrary process $a \to b$ one has that \beq i {\cal A}(a \to b) - i {\cal A}^{*}(b \to a) = - \sum_{f} \int d\Pi_{f} {\cal A}^{*}(b \to f) {\cal A}(a \to f) (2\pi)^{4} \delta^{4}(a-f) \eeq where $d\Pi_{f}$ is the Lorentz-invariant phase space~\cite{Schwartz:13} and the sum runs over all possible sets $f$ of intermediate states and there is an overall delta function associated with energy-momentum conservation.
-In the above expression, the ${\cal A}$s are (invariant) scattering matrix elements.
-Roughly this constraint instructs us that the imaginary part of scattering amplitudes at a given order is obtained from the product of lower-order amplitudes.
+That is, for an arbitrary process $a \to b$ one has that \beq i {\cal A}(a \to b) - i {\cal A}^{*}(b \to a) = - \sum_{f} \int d\Pi_{f} {\cal A}^{*}(b \to f) {\cal A}(a \to f) (2\pi)^{4} \delta^{4}(a-f) \eeq where $d\Pi_{f}$ is the Lorentz-invariant phase space {measure}~\cite{Schwartz:13} and the sum runs over all possible sets $f$ of intermediate states and there is an overall delta function associated with energy-momentum conservation.
+In the above expression, {the ${\cal A}$'s} are (invariant) scattering matrix elements. {In a perturbative quantum field theory, when an expansion in powers of a small coupling constant exists}, this constraint instructs us that the imaginary part of scattering amplitudes at a given order is obtained from the product of lower-order amplitudes.
 For instance, in the case of one-loop processes, one finds a product of two tree amplitudes on the right-hand side of Eq.~(\ref{opt_theo}).
 Usually this product presupposes the sum over all possible on-shell states that can cross the cut.
-One fundamental requirement is that {\it only states from the physical spectrum of the theory are allowed to be included in this sum}.
+One fundamental requirement is that {\it only states from the physical spectrum of the theory are allowed to be included in this sum}{~\cite{Veltman:63,DM:19}}.
 In a unitarity cut, we restrict the loop-momenta to be on-shell and only physical modes are enclosed in the two on-shell amplitudes on the right-hand side of Eq.~(\ref{opt_theo}).
 The cutting rules also consider integrals of any remaining freedom in the loop momentum after prescribing the so-called cut constraints (and, of course, momentum conservation).